MetaMask/metamask-docs/docs/guide/snaps-introduction.md

 If you're serving the snap locally, open up a browser window, and navigate to `http://localhost:8080`.

-You should see a simple message, explaining the functionality of the snap, and two buttons.
-Start by clicking the `Connect` button; your Flask extension should pop up, and require you to click through two notifications.
+You should see a simple message explaining the functionality of the snap and two buttons.
+Start by clicking the `Connect` button; your Flask extension should pop up and require you to click through two notifications.

-Once you've connected to Flask, smash that `Send Hello` button, and watch that Snap say hello!
+Once you've connected to Flask, smash that `Send Hello` button, and watch that snap say hello!

 ## Where to go from here